BGAKSHAYA/fiction/README.md

 ##### Issues

 - To get the real benefit of CoreNLP CorefCoreAnnotations.CorefChainAnnotation, the document should be annotated at once.
 But it takes a long time for the annotation process and therefore sentence by sentence annotation has done.
 Even for the sentence annotation it takes more than one hour for a single book and timing should be improved.
-- The character identification process should be improved as sometimes it does not identify the names in the text.
-- Rules used for decision making should be improved with the test run with 670 books.

 Git link to the branch:
 https://github.com/BGAKSHAYA/fiction/tree/FEATURE_2